 2. “What we have once enjoyed we can never lose.
 All that we love deeply becomes a part of us.” —Helen Keller

 Share this quote to reinforce to your grieving loved one that the person who has passed won’t be forgotten.
 Encourage the bereaved to find new ways to commemorate their loved one, reminding him or her of the positive impact they had on their life.
-This helps them feel connected to the life lost even after they’re gone.

 3. “After you have wept and grieved for your physical losses, cherish the functions and life you have left.” —Morrie Schwartz